I've been working professionally with dogs for over a decade. I'm a former veterinarian assistant and currently a certified dog trainer.

 This guide is for your puppy or small dog who is learning about the process of being picked up.
 It's meant to allow your puppy to get accustomed to the sensation of being picked up, lifted and placed into your arms.
 The goal is to take baby steps and create positive associations through desensitization and counterconditioning.

 It basically combines the action of being picked up split into smaller components each being associated with something your puppy or small dog likes (tasty treats).

-- Bend down towards your puppy and feed a treat.
-Then go back to standing position.
+- Bend down towards your puppy and feed them a treat.
+Then go back to the standing position.
 Do this a few times.
 This is helpful because some small dogs and pups are uncomfortable when we loom over them.
 If your small dog or puppy pees when you loom over, you may be dealing with a case of dog submissive urination which needs to be tackled too.

 - Next, bend down and place your hand under your small puppy's or dog's chest and feed a tasty treat while your hand is there.
 Once your dog finishes the treat, remove your hand.
 Repeat this several times, until your dog seems comfortable with this.